KrystalZhang612/k-fitness-app/README.md

 ```bash
 npm start
 ```
+# Synchronous Developing Notes

 # Debugging & Troubleshooting
 - Web server console error:
  `"Warning: You are importing createRoot from 'react-dom' which is not supported.
-You should instead import it from 'react-dom/client'".`
+You should instead import it from 'react-dom/client'".`<br/>
  DEBUGGING: In index.js:
  ```JavaScript
  import ReactDOM from 'react-dom/client';